 Skills learned in DBT treatment aren’t just helpful for those with substance abuse issues or those with borderline personality disorder; they’re useful in general for everyone.
 Treatment sometimes coincides with medication or can sometimes be entirely separate from treatment.
 DBT opens up new opportunities for recovery by building a strong relationship with a therapist for motivation and increased capability.
 Together with the following programs, DBT programs provide a better recovery:

-- Inpatient rehab program in Tampa
+- Day-night rehab program in Tampa

 - Young adult rehab program in FL

 - Intensive outpatient program (IOP) in FL

 How Can You Get DBT Treatment?